alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2020-08-31-advice-of-quran-2.md

 category: [muqolat]
 lang: en
 locale: en
-excerpt: "Do not attack or betray anyone, whether poor or rich, and avoid Zhulm in transactions and in everything.
+summary: "Do not attack or betray anyone, whether poor or rich, and avoid Zhulm in transactions and in everything.
 Do not do injustice to workers, if you are a company owner"
 active: muqolat
 muftis:
   shaykh: